suhailabdaz/sorting_algorithms/README.md

 Selection Sort
 Quick Sort
 Heap Sort

-Languages
-Each algorithm is implemented in multiple programming languages for educational purposes and comparison.
+Each algorithm is implemented in multiple JAVASCRIPT for educational purposes and comparison.

-JavaScript